MCC campus sign

 High School Enrichment (HSE) Program

-The Madera Community College High School Enrichment (HSE) Program is designed to provide potential high school students in the 11th and 12th grades an opportunity for advanced scholastic college-level coursework.
+The Madera Community College High School Enrichment (HSE) Program is designed to provide potential high school students an opportunity for advanced scholastic college-level coursework.

 Hours